MikeAgb/LeetCode/README.md

 Note that it is the kth smallest element in the sorted order, not the kth distinct element.
 You must find a solution with a memory complexity better than O(n2).

+## 380. Insert Delete GetRandom O(1) (Medium)

+Implement the RandomizedSet class:

+RandomizedSet() Initializes the RandomizedSet object. bool insert(int val) Inserts an item val into the set if not present.
+Returns true if the item was not present, false otherwise. bool remove(int val) Removes an item val from the set if present.
+Returns true if the item was present, false otherwise. int getRandom() Returns a random element from the current set of elements (it's guaranteed that at least one element exists when this method is called).
+Each element must have the same probability of being returned.
+You must implement the functions of the class such that each function works in average O(1) time complexity.

 ## 395. Longest Substring with At Least K Repeating Characters (Medium)

 Given a string s and an integer k, return the length of the longest substring of s such that the frequency of each character in this substring is greater than or equal to k.